mendix/docs/content/refguide/published-rest-service.md

 ### <a name="service-name"></a>2.1 Service Name

 The service name uniquely identifies the service in the app.
 By default, it's part of the location of the service.
-If service name contains any spaces or special characters, they will be replaced with "_" character in the service location.
+If the service name contains any spaces or special characters, they will be replaced with the `_` character in the service location.

 ### 2.2 Custom Path

 {{% alert type="info" %}}

-The **Custom Path** feature was introduced in version 7.11.0.
+The Custom Path feature was introduced in Mendix version 7.11.0.

 {{% /alert %}}

-When "Custom path" is selected, you can chose almost any valid uri segment as you service path.
-Spaces and special characters, with exception of forward slash "/", are not allowed in custom path.
+When **Custom path** is selected, you can chose almost any valid URI segment as you service path.
+Spaces and special characters—with exception of the forward slash (`/`)—are not allowed in a custom path.

-#### 2.2.1 Reserved prefixes
+#### 2.2.1 Reserved Prefixes

-Following uri prefixes are reserved and are not allowed in custom paths:
+The following URI prefixes are reserved and are not allowed in custom paths:

-- ws/
+* `ws/`
-- ws-doc/
+* `ws-doc/`
-- rest-doc/
+* `rest-doc/`
-- odata/
+* `odata/`
-- odata-doc/
+* `odata-doc/`
-- api-doc/
+* `api-doc/`
-- xas/
+* `xas/`
-- p/
+* `p/`
-- reload/
+* `reload/`

 ### 2.3 Example Location